Tuesday, March 30, 2010

 Our current veggie garden is a 10'x 16' space that faces South West.
 With the radiant heat from the concrete wall and the southern exposure it's a pretty toasty place.
 We typically grow WAY to many tomatoes, 2-4 varieties of peppers, onions, greens, beans, peas and some edible flowers in this space, stuffing herbs in where ever there is left over room.

+This year is the big expansion for the veggie garden.
+We removed a chain link fence that once (conveniently) kept the pets and kids out and we are removing another 128 sq ft of lawn to bump the garden from 160 sq ft to a grand total of 288 sq ft.
 The two varieties of potatoes, 2 varieties of onions, carrots, corn, peas, peppers, and basically anything else I can cram in there will be in this new space, leaving the older section of garden wide open to the many tomatoes, eggplant, beets, greens...well that's all I can think of for now but I know there is more.

 I am truly excited about this wonderful new space but at the same time, I am intimidated.
 Will I be able to keep up with the weeding and beating back the grass I always battle?